cca/equella_cli/readme.md

 The `--path` flag is also available for specifying a path that comes after the API endpoint and any UUID.
 So `eq tax '1234-4321-asda/term` is equivalent to `eq tax 1234-4321-asda --path term`.

-## Endpoints

-See [the endpoints document](endpoints.md) for documentation on options and shortcuts related to specific API endpoints like taxonomy, groups, search, and items.

-## ESM

-Starting with version 2.0.0 `eq` is an ECMAScript module while the 1.x.y versions were CommonJS.
-This change should not affect `eq` command line usage.
-In general, importing the module as a library is not an anticipated use case and untested.

 ## Use `jq`

 `eq` is at its best in combination with a UNIX JSON utility like [jq](https://stedolan.github.io/jq/).
 By piping API results through `jq`, it's easier to extract the specific information we want as well as to iterate over results.
 For this reason, `eq` will not focus on tooling for extracting common fields from EQUELLA's JSON responses.
 Instead, we use `jq` in combination to achieve want we want, e.g.